Your partner in philanthropy. SEE advisor resources

 Fewer babies born in Nebraska and Iowa are low birth weight compared to the average rate for the United States.

-However, in Douglas County and Nebraska as a whole, babies born to mothers who identify as Black are more than twice as likely to be low birth weight, compared to babies born to mothers who identify as White.
+However, in Douglas County and Nebraska as a whole, babies born to mothers who identify as Black are more than twice as likely to be low birth weight, compared to babies born to mothers who identify as white.

 In Nebraska, more than 22 mothers per 100,000 live births die from pregnancy or pregnancy-related causes.